-business information, advisory services and enterprise support, including high-quality training to meet the needs of business including Start Your Own Business, Managing Your Business e.g. Marketing, Sales, Financial Management, Strategy and Business Planning.
+Planning.
 This is a shared service with Galway County Council.
-There is a team of 5 in place in the LEO office who provide direct
+There is a team of 5 in place in the LEO office who provide direct support to start-up businesses in the City.

 Retail Incentives

 Since January 2018, landlords in Galway were liable for 60% of the total commercial rates due in respect of their vacant commercial premises.